mattdesl/module-best-practices/README.md

 module.exports = FunkyParser
 ```

-This leads to consistent require statements that will work inline:
+This allows the module to be required and instantiated inline, like so:

 ```js
 var parser = require('funky-parser')({ foo: 'bar' })